apaz-cli/daisho/planning/Types.md

 to say, the type of the result of an expression can be inferred from its subexpressions.
 The type T of Box<T> is inferred first on the right (because the argument given was of type T), and then on the left (because of the type result of the expression).
-Stilts will never infer types the other direction.
+Daisho will never infer types the other direction.

 To infer the type of an expression, all pertinent types must be inferrable or defaulted.